API Reference

 Base URL

-Replace openai with any supported provider: anthropic, google, mistral, groq, etc. Note: Include /v1 in base URL - TensorCortex is a pure pass-through proxy.
+Replace openai with any supported provider: anthropic, google, mistral, groq, etc. Note: Do not include /v1 - SDKs append paths automatically.

 Rate Limits